Pittsburgh startup Thread recycles plastic bottles into the most responsible fabric on the planet

 The Thread network provides jobs and income opportunities for nearly 3,800 people in the developing world, including roughly 1,400 bottle collectors, entrepreneurs and manufacturing employees in Haiti where the supply chain is based, and another 2,500 in Honduras.
 Beyond income, people benefit from valuable services such as job training, process improvements and micro-loan programs.

 In June 2016, Thread announced a new partnership with outdoor lifestyle brand Timberland.
-The partnership – the largest to date for Thread – will bear its first fruit in spring 2017, with a collection of Timberland® footwear and bags made from Thread™ fabric.
+The partnership – the largest to date for Thread – sarted bearing fruit in Spring 2017, with a collection of Timberland® footwear and bags made from Thread™ fabric.
+In June 2017, HP announced was making HP ink cartridges with Thread’s recycled plastic.

 Each product made with Thread™ fabric supports a vibrant network of dignified jobs in the developing world and the United States.
 See how at www.threadinternational.com or follow the Ground to Good™ story @threadintl .